The Sky In September: Get Ready For Stunning Views Of The Milky Way

 “Planets on parade, eerie lights, and a change of seasons await sky watchers this month,” National Geographic also reports, hinting at the September equinox.

-Right at the beginning of the month, the view will be dominated by four of our brightest planets — Venus, Jupiter, Saturn, and Mars.
+Right at the beginning of the month, the view will be dominated by four of our brightest planets: Venus, Jupiter, Saturn, and Mars.
 Picking up right where they left off in August, the four planets are gearing up for some of their most “outstanding” appearances of the year, notes JPL’s Jane Houston Jones.

 Sky watchers hoping to sneak a peek at the shining planets can spot Jupiter and Venus near the Libra constellation, then look over to the Sagittarius constellation and see Saturn right above the eight stars of the “Teapot.”